3. The Basics of JavaScript

 console.log("data4=", data4, "type=", typeof (data4));

-// false is converted to the number 0
+// false is converted into the number 0

 const data5 = false * 1.18;